 Everyone loves a great smile but, believe it or not, you can over do it.

 There comes a point in photographs when a friendly smile becomes more than just a smile.
-It can become quirky, show how uncomfortable you are in front of the camera, or it can show you are having too much fun.
+It can become quirky, show how uncomfortable you are in front of the camera, and lead to an unfavorable headshot.

 While smiling is always great, it needs to be controlled and natural.
-Your next client doesn’t need to see someone who looks like they are screwing off and laughing while they should be working.
+Your next client needs to see someone who is approachable. should be working.

 It takes a combination of confidence and being approachable for someone to really enjoy your headshot and to think you are going to get the job done well.
 Small, subtle little changes, make all the difference in the world.